Eggplant can be a temperamental plant to grow. But it’s also a plant that, once established, will keep giving and giving all season long.

 1/2 cup Parmesan cheese (optional)

-Drizzle with olive oil and roast at 350* for 30-45 min (or until soft)
+Roast the eggplant at 350* for 30-45 min (or until soft).

 Transfer the eggplant to the bowl of a food processor.
 Add in the onion, garlic, herbs and spices and blend until smooth.

-Stir in the egg, Parmesan, and bread crumbs.
+Pour the eggplant mixture into a large bowl and stir in the egg, Parmesan, and bread crumbs.
 Your mixture should be soft, but workable.
 If it is too wet you can add in more breadcrumbs.

 Form the mixture into “meatballs” about 1 inch in diameter.